Monthly payment calculator for used car shoppers

 Subprime shoppers are less likely to get approved for or accept a loan

-Cross-functional design workshop generated both short- and long-term ideas.
+Cross-functional workshop generated both short- and long-term ideas.

 Developing the concept